ABOUT US

 Since hand pollination of the vanilla orchid was discovered by a black, slave child, the method and its creator were immediately contested.
 The stories abound.
 One of which is how botanist Jean-MichelClaude Richard claimed to have taught the technique to Edmond three to four years prior to his discovery.
 This tale went on through the beginning of the 20th century when some in the French press made the claim that such a discovery could not possibly be made by a Black man, that Edmond was in fact white.

-When the French abolished slavery in 1848, Edmond was made a free man; but he never did receive any financial benefit from his discovery.
-Edmond enabled many French colonialists to make a fortune; however, he died penniless in 1880. today about 75 percent of the world’s vanilla comes from the islands of Madagascar and Réunion.
-It is because of Edmond that this brand exists.
-May we never forget.
+When the French abolished slavery in 1848, Edmond received his manumission; but, he never did receive any financial benefit from his discovery.
+Edmond enabled many French colonialists to make a fortune; however, he died penniless in 1880.
+We honor Edmond for his ingenuity, brilliance and contributions to the global vanilla economy.